 Christmas in Lisbon: Cascais

-Cascais is a chic resort town on the Atlantic Coast, the Lisbon Region, considered to be the “Portuguese Riviera.”
+Cascais is a chic resort town on the Atlantic Coast, the Lisbon Region known as the “Portuguese Riviera.”

-Nestled under the ancient citadel (Cidadela de Cascais), the elegant historic centre transforms in winter months with the quaint Cascais Christmas Market (Mercado de Natal) and Cascais Christmas Village (Cascais Vila Natal).
+Nestled under the ancient citadel (Cidadela de Cascais), the elegant historic center transforms in winter months with the quaint Cascais Christmas Market (Mercado de Natal) and Cascais Christmas Village (Cascais Vila Natal).

 The ambiance overall evokes Lisboa’s winter wonderland.
 But on a scale appropriate to Cascais’ intimate environment.